Danish Culture

 There are pockets of the country where a certain group of people may be harassed by "other groups", but it is usually a very small minority.

-This can be seen in the large gay and lesbian scene which is very evident throughout Denmark.
-There are lots of events including "Gay Pride" parades and marches, and there are usually gay sections of the major cities, which include hotels and bars.
+Tolerance is very evident in the large gay and lesbian culture throughout Denmark.
+There are lots of events including "Gay Pride" parades and marches.
+In most large cities you will find gay sections, which include hotels and bars.
+They are accepted and rarely harrassed.

-As a Dane you are expected to tolerate everyone, even if they don't tolerate you and/or are antisocial, racist or denounce Denmark and its people.
+At one time, as a Dane you were expected to tolerate everyone, even if they didn't tolerate you and/or are antisocial, racist or denounce Denmark and its people.
 Turn the other cheek and smile.
+This seems to be changing and the change is being fueled by expats who seem intent on causing problems.
+Please do not be part of the problem.
+Be part of Denmark and let's make it a happy place to live.

 Sexual Equality

-In Denmark, sexual equality is very apparant.
+Sexual equality is very apparant in the Danish culture.
 The sexes are regarded as equal -- women do the same jobs as men and men do many of the jobs that have been traditionally held by women.

 You will find that, in many homes, it is the man who is staying at home and raising the children, while the woman is the bread winner.
 Being a stay-at-home parent is not very common in Denmark due to financial reasons, but it would be acceptable.
 Women also work at hard labor jobs right along with their male counterparts.